 Comically Missing the Point: Calling EVA before locating Raikov will have EVA attempt to explain to Snake, in an unsubtle manner, that Raikov is completely uninterested in the opposite sex.
 Snake seems to understand, but then asks if Raikov broke up with her, causing EVA to react angrily and remark that if the conversation continues, she'll jam her radio up Snake's head.

 Compensating for Something: The director's commentary states that the reason why Volgin deduced "Raikov" was not Raikov is because Raikov and Naked Snake's groin size was different.

 Sergei Gurlukovich had a throwaway line in Metal Gear Solid 2 that "even the technology that gave birth to these weapons is Russian!"
-In this game, it is revealed that the concept of Metal Gear was invented by Russian scientist, Aleksandr Leonovitch Granin.
+While possibly meant at the time as a reference to Dr. Madnar from the MSX games, in this game it is revealed that the concept of Metal Gear was invented even earlier by another Russian scientist, Aleksandr Leonovitch Granin.

 During the final battle, the player can find a trio of snakes, "Snake Solid", "Snake Liquid", and "Snake Solidus".
 All three provide the best stamina recovery in the game.